niloymridul/d287-java-frameworks/README.md

         }
     </style>
 ```
+Filename: mainscreen.html
-- For lines 41, I changed the heading of the shop to that of a Car Shop that sells Toyota parts.
+- Lines 41 - I changed the heading of the shop to that of a Car Shop that sells Toyota parts.
 This part is underlined.
 ```
     <h1><u>Car Central</u></h1>
 ```
+Filename: mainscreen.html
-- For lines 42 - 43, I added an image from a stock free image website, resized it and centered right below the new
+- Lines 42 to 43 - I added an image from a stock free image website, resized it and centered right below the new
 title.
 ```
 <img src="https://images.pexels.com/photos/29028107/pexels-photo-29028107/free-photo-of-sleek-white-toyota-sports-car-in-front-of-dealership.jpeg"
          alt="pexels.com" style ="width: 350px;height: 200px" class = "center" !important>
 ```
+Filename: mainscreen.html
-- For lines 45, I renamed the heading to what the car shop does which is sell toyota parts.
+- Line 45 - I renamed the heading to what the car shop does which is sell toyota parts.
 All the headings have underlines.
 ```
     <h2><u>Toyota Car Parts</u></h2>
 ```
+Filename: mainscreen.html
-- For lines 102, I renamed the heading to Car Products and Add's on as they improve the vehicle but
+- Lines 102 - I renamed the heading to Car Products and Add's on as they improve the vehicle but
 are not necessarily neeeded for the vehicle to work.
 ```
     <h2><u>Car Products/Add-On's</u></h2>
 ```
+Filename: mainscreen.html
-- For lines 164 to 169, I added in a footer as every company should have a way to contact
+- Lines 164 to 169 - I added in a footer as every company should have a way to contact
 them in case of customer complaints and bad practices.
 ```
 <footer>